-When automobiles, going in opposite directions, meet on a grade the ascending machine has right of way, and the descending machine shall be backed or otherwise handled, as may be necessary to enable the ascending machine to pass with safety.
+When automobiles, going in opposite directions, meet on a grade the ascending machine has right of way, and the descending machine shall be backed or otherwise handled as may be necessary to enable the ascending machine to pass with safety.

-15. Accidents; stop-overs.-If, because of accident or stop for any reason, automobiles are unable to keep going they shall be immediately parked off the road, or, where this is impossible, on the outer, edge of the road.
+16. Accidents; stop-overs.-If, because of accident or stop for any reason, automobiles are unable to keep going they shall be immediately parked off the road, or, where this is impossible, on the outer edge of the road.

-16. Fines and penalties.-Violation of any of the foregoing regulations shall be punishable by revocation of automobile permit, or by immediate ejectment from the park, or by a fine not to exceed \$500, or six months' imprisonment, or by any combination of these penalties, and be cause for refusal to issue a new automobile permit to the offender without prior sanction, in writing, from the Director of the National Park Service or the superintendent of the park.
+17. Fines and penalties.-Any person who violates any of the foregoing regulations shall be deemed guilty of a misdemeanor and shall be subject to a fine of not more than \$500 or imprisonment not exceeding six months, or both, and be adjudged to pay all costs of the proceedings, or may be punished by revocation of the automobile permit and by immediate ejectment from the park or by any combination of these penalties.
+Such violation shall be cause for refusal to issue a new automobile permit to the offender without prior sanction in writing from the Director of the National Park Service or the superintendent of the park.

-17. Reduced engine power, gasoline, etc.-Due to the high altitude of the park roads, ranging between 4,000 and 7,000 feet, the power of all automobiles is much reduced, so that a leaner mixture and about 40 per cent more gasoline will be required than for the same distance at lower altitudes.
+18. Reduced engine power, gasoline, etc.-Due to the high altitude of the park roads, ranging between 4,000 and 7,000 feet, the power of all automobiles is much reduced, so that a leaner mixture and about 40 per cent more gasoline will be required than for the same distance at lower altitudes.
 Likewise, one gear lower will generally have to be used on grades than would have to be used in other places.
 A further effect that must be watched is the heating of the engine on long grades, which may become serious unless care is used.
 Gasoline can be purchased at regular supply stations, as per posted notices.